jswu18/jswu18.github.io/_posts/2023-05-21-expectation-maximisation.md

 tags:
   - Expectation Maximisation
 ---
-Expectation maximisation is a powerful algorithm for maximum likelihood estimation in the presence of missing data.
-It is a general algorithm that can be applied to a wide variety of problems, including clustering, mixture models, and hidden Markov models.
+Expectation maximisation is a powerful algorithm that can be applied to a wide variety of problems, including clustering, mixture models, and hidden Markov models.
 In this post, I will present the general formulation of the algorithm, and applying it to the k-means clustering problem as an example.

 Consider a $$\textit{general}$$ model/distribution $$P(\mathcal{X}, \mathcal{Z}\vert \theta)$$ where $$\mathcal{X}$$ is the observation data space, $$\mathcal{Z}$$ is the latent or missing data space, and $$\theta$$ are the model/distribution parameters from a parameter space $$\Theta$$.
 As an example, the k-means clustering model fits into this general structure: